-CHIPO, meaning “gift” in the Shona language, seeks to promote hepatitis B education and prevention among African immigrants, healthcare providers and organizations serving African immigrant through raising awareness, developing local and national partnerships, and advocating for increased screening and improved linkage to care services.
-We currently have over 35 coalition partners around the U.S., dedicated to addressing viral hepatitis in African communities.
+CHIPO, meaning “gift” in the Shona language, seeks to promote hepatitis B education and prevention among African communities, and the healthcare providers and organizations that serve them, through raising awareness, developing local and national partnerships, and advocating for increased screening and improved linkage to care services.
+We currently have almost 70 coalition partners around the U.S. and in Africa dedicated to addressing viral hepatitis in African communities.

 The primary goals of CHIPO are to:

-- Discuss issues around the diagnosis and treatment of HBV among African immigrants.
+- Discuss issues around the diagnosis and treatment of HBV among African people.

 - Engage and further educate healthcare, service, and other providers about the importance of hepatitis B testing, prevention, and timely treatment.

-- Ensure that African immigrant communities are represented in HBV discussions and programs regionally and nationally.
+- Ensure that African communities are represented in HBV discussions and programs regionally and nationally.

 - Create and support infrastructure of a “Hepatitis B Among African Immigrants” workgroup.